-Having to deal with the aftermath of a disaster that has affected your house can be traumatic and stressful.
-Paul Davis provides the following tips and information that can help the recovery process go smoother.
+The aftermath of a disaster that has directly affected your residence is most often stressful and traumatic.
+Paul Davis provides the following information and tips that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (714) 228-0895

-- Of course, it’s extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to let them know you are all safe.
+- Obviously, it’s always important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.

-- Keep a listing of any and all household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your home.

 Water Damage Tips

-- Be Safe: Water events can present many possible safety hazards to occupants.
+- Be Safe: Water events can present a lot of potential safety hazards to occupants.
 The potential for electric shock and slips and falls are real.
-Also, items soaked with water can be very heavy.
+Remember, items soaked with water can be very heavy.
 Only complete tasks that can be done so safely.

 - Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Electrical: Turn off the power to affected rooms of the property.
-Don’t operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Turn off the power to affected rooms of the house.
+Do not operate the television or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to assist with drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to aid indrying in summertime or in humid areas of the country.

-- Clothing/Fabrics: Transport wet items to a dry place.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to a dry place.
+Don’t let draperies to stay in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic wrap or plastic bags beneath the legs of bigger furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces away from the carpet.
+Place plastic bags or plastic wrap beneath the legs of large furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the damage:
+You’ve suffered a fire loss.
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help handle with the damage:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene safe.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be completed safely.
+The potential for slips and falls from the water used to diffuse the fire, and cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Appliances/Electronics: Don’t any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Never eat food items exposed to smoke or any canned goods that have been exposed to excessive heat.
+- Food Items: Don’t eat food items exposed to smoke or canned items that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a clean environment until your property has been completely restored and cleaned.
+- Pets: Transport any pets to a safe environment until your house has been cleaned and restored.

 If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!